 ABOUT SUNBEAM FOSTERING AGENCY | BEST FOSTERING AGENCY

 Sunbeam Fostering Agency is one of the largest and most progressive independent foster care agencies in London and the Midlands, providing good quality and innovative family placements to children in care.
 The business was established in 2000 in response to the market need for a prompt coordinated service to provide foster care to children and young people in need, especially those from ethnic minorities.
 We currently provide services to over 50 local authorities in Greater London and the Midlands.
-Our head office is based in Langley, Berkshire with resource centres to provide support to foster carers and children in Walthamstow and Croydon.
+Our head office is based in Langley, Berkshire with resource centres to provide support to foster carers and children in Wembley, Walthamstow, Croydon and Portsmouth.
 The Langley (London & South) business is registered with Ofsted and is rated Good.

 Sunbeam Pride Fostering

 Sunbeam Pride Fostering Service is an Independent Fostering Agency registered with Ofsted providing high quality and well supported fostering placements for a diverse range of looked after children and young people.
 The company was established in 2009 in order to provide specialist placements for children with complex and challenging needs as well as mainstream foster care.
 Pride has excellent relationships with local authorities and we have been successful with recent tender applications in their local area.
 This includes the Luton, Central Bedfordshire and Bedford framework contact.
 We are currently recruiting carers and would welcome the opportunity to meet new potential carers.

 Sunbeam is one of the country’s leading foster care agencies with an established reputation for high standards and outstanding support.
 We are looking for ambitious, dynamic and high-achieving team players to take the lead in developing & maintaining Sunbeam services as it progresses further on its journey towards excellence.
 A list of our current vacancies, List of current openings